Battle of Khorramshahr (1980): Aftermath

-With the exception of some Iraqi military, the city practically became a ghost town.
-Immediately after the start of the occupation, soldiers looted goods from the Iranian ports, and had them transferred to Basra.
-According to other claims, soldiers raped several Iranian women in the city as well.
+With the exception of the Iraqi military's presence, the city largely became a ghost town.
+Immediately after the start of the occupation, Iraqi soldiers looted goods from the Iranian ports and had them transferred to Basra.
+According to other claims, several Iranian women were raped across the city.
 Iraqi soldiers also reportedly set up iron beams and upright cars in the event of an airborne assault by Iranian paratroopers.

 Due to both the strategically high loss of men and the harsh weather following the battle, the Iraqis were unable to conduct any further offensives against Iran.
-The city remained in Iraqi hands until April 1982, when the Iranians launched Operation Beit ol-Moqaddas to recapture the Khuzestan province.
+The city remained under Iraq's control until April 1982, when the Iranians launched Operation Beit ol-Moqaddas to recapture Khuzestan.

-Khorramshahr had been completely devastated by Saddam Hussein's forces, with very few buildings left intact.
+Khorramshahr had been completely devastated by Iraq, with very few buildings left intact.
 Other major urban centres such as Abadan and Ahvaz were also left in ruins, though nowhere nearly as bad as Khorramshahr.
-Even decades after the war's end, some buildings remain in ruins as testimony to those who fought.
+Even decades after the war's end, some buildings remain in ruins as a testimony to those who fought.
 Graffiti remains on the walls in spots, reading in Arabic "We come to Stay Forever."
-The city of Khorramshahr was one of the primary and most important front lines of the war and has thus achieved mythic status amongst the Iranian population.
+The city of Khorramshahr was one of the primary and most important front lines of the war and was declared a "martyr city" by supreme leader Ruhollah Khomeini.